Trump declares opioids a U.S. public health emergency

 Officials told reporters on the conference call that Federal Emergency Management Agency funds that would have been released under a national emergency are already exhausted from recent storms that struck Puerto Rico, Texas and Florida.

 The administration would have to work with Congress to help provide additional funding to address drug abuse, they added.
+They said they determined that a public health emergency declaration was most appropriate after an expansive review.

 Under Thursday’s declaration, treatment would be made more accessible for abusers of prescription painkillers, heroin and fentanyl, while ensuring fewer delays in staffing the Department of Health and Human Services to help states grapple with the crisis.